Time-Varying Optimization of Networked Systems with Human Preferences: Numerical Results

 \section{Numerical Results}

 In this section, the proposed algorithm is numerically evaluated on a problem related to real-time management of distributed energy resources (DERs) at the power distribution level.
 In particular, we consider an aggregation of controllable DERs as well as uncontrollable loads connected to a distribution transformer.
 DERs include HVAC systems, electric vehicles, and energy storage systems.
 We consider $M=3$ DERs shared among $N=6$ users; specifically, $N_1=2$, $N_2=3$, $N_3=1$.
 The goal is to minimize the discomfort or dissatisfaction for each user while enabling the aggregation of DERs to actively emulate a virtual power plant where the total power $y^t = \mathbf{1}^\top \bx_{\mathrm{in}}^t + \mathbf{1}^\top \bw^t$ follows a given automatic gain control or demand response reference signal $y_{\mathrm{ref}}^t$.
 The operational sets for the devices are: battery $\mathcal{X}_1 = [-8,8] \text{ kW}$; HVAC $\mathcal{X}_2 = [0, 10] \text{ kW}$; and electric vehicle $\mathcal{X}_3 = [2, 30] \text{ kW}$.
+We note that, in the context of inverter-interfaced DERs, the set of feasible active power setpoints is typically convex.
 The discomfort functions $\{ U_{m,n} \}$ are assumed to be quadratic; the minimum of each of the functions is inside the set constraints $\mathcal{X}_m$, and it corresponds to a preferred setting of the user.
 For example, for EVs they represent a preferred charging rate; for HVAC systems, they represent a preferred temperature setpoint (converted into a preferred power setpoint)~\cite{Lesage_2020}.

 The time-varying constraint is $C^t(\bx_\mathrm{in}^t)=\frac{\beta}{2}(\mathbf{1}^\top \bx_\mathrm{in}^t + \mathbf{1}^\top \bw^t - y_{\mathrm{ref}}^t)^2 - \zeta^t$; where $\zeta^t$ is a given tolerance, which is set to 5\% of the value of $y_{\mathrm{ref}}^t$.
 The power of the uncontrollable loads is taken from the Anatolia dataset (National Renewable Energy Laboratory, Tech.
 Rep. NREL/TP-5500-56610), and have a granularity of 1 second (see Figure~\ref{fig:regret_local}).
 In this case, the evaluation of the gradient of $C^t$ requires measurements of the total power at each step $t$.